Dark Higgs Bosons at Colliders: Constraints from cosmology, astrophysics and non-collider experiments

 \section{Constraints from cosmology, astrophysics and non-collider experiments}

-To conclude our discussion of dark Higgs bosons, we discuss the role that they may play in the early universe, in astrophysical systems and as mediator of the interactions of dark matter.
+To conclude our discussion of dark Higgs bosons, we discuss the role that they may play in the early universe, in astrophysical systems, and as mediators of the interactions of dark matter.